PHSKC-APDE/apde.graphs/wiki/scatter_plot.md

 # Scatter Plots

-This example demonstrates `ggplot2` code by building a scatter plot step-by-step.
-While you would typically write all components in a single code block using `+` to connect elements, breaking it down helps illustrate how each piece contributes to the final visualization.
+This is a step-by-step guide to building a scatter plot with `ggplot2`.
+While you would typically write all components in a single code block using `+` to connect elements, we hope splitting the code will illustrate how each snippet contributes to the final visualization.

 ## Load libraries